rizumu/django-podcasting/docs/index.rst

 report it on github.

-**Thumbnailed Album Artwork** Install django-imagekit_, easy-thumbnails_ or sorl-thumbnails_ (partial support) in your project to get sane defaults and model support for album artwork thumbnails.
+**Thumbnailed Album Artwork** Install django-imagekit_, easy-thumbnails_ or sorl-thumbnails_ in your project to get sane defaults and model support for album artwork thumbnails.
 Either may be is added to your project at point any time and the ``django-podcasting`` app will recognize and use it.
 It is highly advised to use a thumbnailing app because thumbnailing podcast artwork for iTunes is nontrivial.
 Support for other thumbnail libraries will be considered for inclusion.

 **Taggable episodes and shows**
   Install django-taggit_ to provide tagging support for episodes and